Jewish Messiah Prophecy Reveals the Hebrew Messiah

 Judaism belief rejects God being three persons; however, the Tanakh plainly teaches it as we have just read.
 One Jewish scholar even said "Why not five persons?".
 He obviously did not study the Tanakh which says three.

-Judaism says that the Messiah is merely a prophet and then builds rules around this supposition to determine who is eligible to be the Messiah.
-The Jewish prophecy from Isaiah 11:2 is used.
+Judaism says that the Hebrew Messiah is merely a prophet and then builds rules around this supposition to determine who is eligible to be the Messiah.
+The Messiah prophecy from Isaiah 11:2 is used.

 Isaiah 11:1,4 1 And there shall come forth a rod out of the stem of Jesse, and a Branch shall grow out of his roots.